General Requirements for Financial Aid

 For federal and state financial aid programs, a recipient must:

-- Be a high school graduate holding a General Equivalency Diploma (GED).
+- Be a high school graduate or hold a General Equivalency Diploma (GED).

 - Be enrolled at Herkimer College in a program leading to a degree or certificate